 1. Ensure you meet the minimum tertiary entrance requirements and any institutional requirements for the institutions you are interested in applying for.

 • If you don't meet these requirements, you may wish to consider pathways or bridging courses.
-You may also be eligible as a mature-age applicant through the Special Entry Access Scheme (SEAS).

 2. Go to CourseSearch.